 A family-friendly museum exploring social history and childhood in Victorian era Leeds.
 Be transported back to the 19th century and stroll the Victorian streets with the authentically recreated shops, pub and houses.

 Explore the spaces around the mill and find out what there is to see on your visit to Leeds Industrial Museum.
-Leeds Industrial Museum has changing exhibitions which are inspired by a theme from the museum’s collection, along with exciting events running throughout the year.
+Leeds Industrial Museum has changing exhibitions which are inspired by a theme from the museum’s collection.

 Discover the charm of Thwaite Watermill, set on an island of its very own, hidden away in the south of Leeds.
 Sandwiched in between the Leeds and Liverpool Canal and the River Aire, this beautiful heritage site has much to explore.